wressl/medical-docs/README.md

-wic                     | walk-in clinic wk                      | weeks ya                      | You are at home in yfut                    | Your main concern today is to follow-up on test results yh                      | You have had ym                      | Your main concern today is
+wic                     | walk-in clinic wk                      | weeks ya                      | You are at home in yaa                     | You are at home in XXXX accompanied by your mother XXXX yar                     | You are advised to yfut                    | Your main concern today is to follow-up on test results yh                      | You have had ym                      | Your main concern today is